simOne3107/R4CogPsy/README.md

   geom_bar (mapping =  aes (x = variable1, y = stat(prop), group = 1))
 ```

-Conveniently barcharts can also be color-coded with the `fill` argument:
+Conveniently, bar charts can also be color-coded with the `fill` argument:

 ```r
 ggplot (data = MyDataFrame) +